kanelbullebot/kanelbulle/credit.md

 # These are some repos and people that made all of this possible!
+# Also a list of licences for all code, not developed by me, nor sent in as a PR/contribution directly.

 ## Eval Command - https://github.com/Rapptz/RoboDanny by Rapptz
 License for the software/code used: